 Now, all the systems of free church and dissent set aside the idea which the word gives of the Church.
 Consequently, the attempts to restore the Church by such means are faulty in their foundation, in their first principle, in the parent idea of all that takes place.
 The authors of these systems do not put themselves before God according to His thoughts in this respect.
 However excellent may be their intentions, their conscience is not reached by those thoughts.
 They do not seek, in nearness to God, that which circumstances demand, because they have not the thought of that which God sees in them.
 How measure evil when they see not what ought to be?
 Not having the idea whence they are fallen, they cannot, consequently, hear the exhortation which calls them to think of it.
 They may accomplish a certain good, for God is good.
-This will soon be but one difficulty more on the road of faithfulness and of God&#8217;s testimony.
+This will soon be but one difficulty more on the road of faithfulness and of God's testimony.

-I request my brethren to read @Isaiah 22:8 - 14.| Not that I desire to pronounce the judgment which is found there: I pray them only to weigh the moral principle which is there developed.
+I request my brethren to read @Isaiah 22: 8-14.¦ Not that I desire to pronounce the judgment which is found there: I pray them only to weigh the moral principle which is there developed.
 Yet the moment, to which that passage refers, is that in which God was manifested in favour of Hezekiah, because there was some faithfulness; @2 Chronicles 22: 4, 5.

 There are many other passages relative to the Church besides those mentioned above.
 Thus, in @1 Timothy 3: 15, it is certain that it is on earth, the house of God here below.
 In the Apocalypse the Bride says, Come.
 It is evidently on earth.
 The scriptures give many other proofs of it still; but

-| &#8220;And he discovered the covering of Judah, and thou didst look in that day to the armour of the house of the forest.
+¦ "And he discovered the covering of Judah, and thou didst look in that day to the armour of the house of the forest.
 Ye have seen also the breaches of the city of David, that they are many: and ye gather together the waters of the lower pool.
 And ye have numbered the houses of Jerusalem, and the houses have ye broken down to fortify the wall.
-Ye made also a ditch between the two walls for the water of the old pool; but ye have not looked unto the maker thereof, neither had respect unto him that fashioned it long ago.
-And in that day did the Lord God of hosts call to weeping, and to mourning, and to baldness, and to girding with sackcloth; and behold joy and gladness, slaying oxen, and killing sheep, eating flesh, and drinking wine: let us eat and drink*;* for tomorrow we shall die.
-And it was revealed in mine ears by the Lord of hosts.
-Surely this iniquity shall not be purged from you till ye die, saith the Lord God of hosts.&#8221;
+Ye made also a ditch between the two walls for the water of the old pool; but ye have not looked unto the maker thereof, neither had respect unto Him that fashioned it long ago.
+And in that day did the Lord God of hosts call to weeping, and to mourning, and to baldness, and to girding with sackcloth; and behold joy and gladness, slaying oxen, and killing sheep, eating flesh, and drinking wine: let us eat and drink; for tomorrow we shall die.
+And it was revealed in mine ears by the Lord of Hosts.
+Surely this iniquity shall not be purged from you till ye die, saith the Lord God of hosts."

 {106}